 Admittedly, Usenet has not gained popularity like other file-sharing technologies have in the past.
 This is so because Usenet is alive in the part of the internet that is often referred to as ‘the deep web’.
 The deep web is a part of the internet that a very small percentage of today’s netizens know about.

-After having spent decades in deep web, Usenet is seeing slow but steady acceptance as a data sharing technology.
+After having spent decades in the deep web, Usenet is seeing slow but steady acceptance as a data-sharing technology.